Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-The methodology for quantifying the goodness of the reproduction of entire data sets by a reference or baseline solution (BLS) was thoroughly established in Ref.~\cite{mr5}; the details are repeated here for the sake of self-sufficiency.
-A few definitions will first be given. \begin{itemize} \item A BLS is a set of values and associated uncertainties ($y_{ij}^{\rm th}$, $\delta y_{ij}^{\rm th}$, $i \in \left[ 1,N_j \right]$), corresponding to the values of the kinematical variables, i.e., of the CM scattering angle $\theta$ and of $T$, at which the measurements ($y_{ij}^{\rm exp}$, $\delta y_{ij}^{\rm exp}$, $i \in \left[ 1,N_j \right]$) have been acquired. \item A BLS comprises predictions obtained via Monte-Carlo simulation, taking into account the results of the optimisation (i.e., the fitted values and the uncertainties of the model parameters, as well as the Hessian matrix of each fit) of a PWA of $\pi N$ data. \end{itemize}
+To quantify the quality of the reproduction of datasets by a reference or baseline solution (BLS), one may follow the methodology put forward in Ref.~\cite{Matsinos2015}; the details are repeated here for the sake of self-sufficiency.
+A few definitions will be given first. \begin{itemize} \item A BLS is a set of values and associated uncertainties ($y_{ij}^{\rm th}$, $\delta y_{ij}^{\rm th}$, $i \in \left[ 1,N_j \right]$), corresponding to the values of the kinematical variables, e.g., of $T$ and of the CM scattering angle $\theta$ for the DCS and the AP, at which the measurements ($y_{ij}^{\rm exp}$, $\delta y_{ij}^{\rm exp}$, $i \in \left[ 1,N_j \right]$) have been acquired. \item A BLS comprises predictions obtained by means of a Monte-Carlo (MC) simulation, taking into account the results of the optimisation (the fitted values and the uncertainties of the model parameters, as well as the Hessian matrix of each fit) of a PWA of the $\pi N$ data. \end{itemize}

-Being a sum of independent normalised residuals, each following the normal distribution, the test-statistic - to be introduced later on, namely by Eq.~(\ref{eq:EQ0018}) - is expected to follow the $\chi^2$ distribution.
-As the objective is the identification of data sets which are poorly reproduced, the expressions of this section are tailored to \emph{one-sided} tests (right-tail events).
+Being a sum of independent normalised residuals, each following the normal distribution, the test-statistic - to be introduced by Eq.~(\ref{eq:EQ010}) - is expected to follow the $\chi^2$ distribution.
+As the objective is the identification of datasets which are poorly reproduced, the expressions of this section are tailored to \emph{one-sided} tests (right-tail events).

-Let the background process, underlying the phenomenon under investigation, be a stochastic one, described by the probability density function $f(x) \geq 0$, where $x \in [0,\infty)$ is a numerical result obtained via a measurement conducted on the system.
+Let the background process, underlying the phenomenon under investigation, be a stochastic one, described by the probability density function $f(x) \geq 0$, where $x \in [0,\infty)$ is a numerical result obtained from a measurement conducted on the system.
 Kolmogorov's second axiom dictates that